mrhoads/IPD2024/labguide/module2_iot.md

 The configuration for a Dataflow can be done using several different methods:

+* Azure IoT Operations Experience: Design your Dataflows and Data Processor Transformations with a rich user interface and synch changes to the edge to perform on-prem contextualization.
 * Via Bicep automation: Changes are deployed on the Schema Registry and are synced to the edge.
-* Via DOE: Design your Dataflows and Data Processor Transformations with the UX and synch changes to the edge to perform on-prem contextualization.
-* With Kubernetes and Custom Resource Definitions (CRDs).
+* With Kubernetes: Use Custom Resource Definitions (CRDs) to make Dataflow configures part of your Kubernetes artifacts.

 You can create configurations for various use cases, such as: